-Texting While Driving Lawyer in Vancouver, BC
+Texting while driving Personal injury lawyer in Vancouver, BC

 There is no shortage of distractions in vehicles today.
 Many diversions are within arm’s reach in the car, including cell phones, GPS systems, music and movie players and more.
 These devices are all meant to make trips more convenient and enjoyable.
 But they can also pose a deadly threat if they take drivers’ minds off their real jobs behind the wheel —driving responsibly.